 There have been many variations of the tube plug over the years in an effort to achieve maximum sealing area and to control the method in which it is installed.
 While each of these plugs are still commonly used today, they were designed to overcome various challenges operators have had over the years.

-Selecting The Correct Tube Plug Material Not having a compatible tube plug material can result in leaks, costing hundreds of thousands of dollars or more in lost production and revenue.
+Not having a compatible tube plug material can result in leaks, costing hundreds of thousands of dollars or more in lost production and revenue.
 When plugging a “leaker” (leaking tube), it is good practice to use plugs that are the same or a compatible material to the tube in order to meet industry requirements and engineer specifications and avoid galvanic corrosion.

 When it comes to selecting a tube plug, there are a variety of options and factors to consider: application, material, and the ID of the tube.
 The three main types of tube plugs offered are one-piece, two-piece, and mechanical.